A balanced diet for vegans

 Cannellini bean, cherry tomato & red onion salad

-Vegan diets may be low in protein so it’s a good idea to base your main meals around ingredients like lentils, chickpeas and tofu.
+It's a common belief that vegan diets may be low in protein but as long as you base your main meals around ingredients like lentils, chickpeas and tofu this doesn't have to be the case.
 Add flavour with yeast extract, which is not only a tasty addition but a useful source of vitamin B12.
-Fill half your plate with a colourful variety of veggies (especially leafy greens because they supply small amounts of the mineral iodine) and drizzle with a dressing made from flaxseed, rapeseed, walnut or hemp oil.
-Your body can use these healthy fats overnight for regeneration and repair, which is important for maintaining healthy skin and hair.
-As a general rule, aim for a tablespoon of ground flaxseed or two tablespoons of oil each day.
+Fill half your plate with a colourful variety of veggies (especially leafy greens because they supply small amounts of the mineral iodine) and drizzle with a dressing made from cold-pressed flaxseed, rapeseed, walnut or hemp oil.
+Your body can use these healthy fats overnight, along with protein for regeneration and repair, important for maintaining healthy skin and hair.
+As a general rule, aim for a tablespoon of ground flaxseed, chia seeds or two tablespoons of oil each day.

 Chickpea, tomato & spinach curry